jbloom/GenomeSciences541/_sources/homework_2/homework_2.txt

 ============================
 Homework 2 for Genome Sciences 541, assigned by `Jesse Bloom`_.

-This homework is due on May 13, 2014.
+This homework is due on June 9, 2015.

 What you need
 ---------------------